WFCA Fall 2015 Meeting and Coaching Clinic

-The WFCA Fall Meeting will be held Saturday September 12 at Appleton East High School - 2121 E. Emmers Drive, Appleton, WI 54915.
-The day will begin with a Coaching Clinic in the morning and the Fall meeting beginning at 1pm.
-More details will be posted later.
+The WFCA Fall Meeting was held Saturday September 12 at Appleton East High School.
+The day began with a Coaching Clinic in the morning before the afternoon meeting.

 Notice of Proposed Changes to Operating Bylaws - Fall 2015